Jim Ladd: Free-form show on KLOS and the internet

-Ladd and his free-form rock music returned to KLOS in 1997 and aired until October 26, 2011 Monday thru Thursday from 10PM to 2AM (PDT), and on Sunday from 9PM to Midnight.
+Ladd and his free-form rock music returned to KLOS in 1997 and aired until October 26, 2011, Monday thru Thursday from 10PM to 2AM (PDT) and on Sunday from 9PM to Midnight.
 His show routinely led its time slot in Arbitron ratings.
 KLOS renewed his contract in January 2007.
-In addition, he has produced, written and narrated a number of nationally syndicated programs, including interviews, concert specials and album premieres.
+In addition, he produced, wrote, and narrated a number of nationally syndicated programs, including interviews, concert specials and album premieres.

-Most recently, Ladd has used his MySpace and Facebook pages to interact with his listeners, who he refers to as "The Tribe."
-He often takes requests in the comments section, and has used the site as a source to become familiar with his listeners and promote free form radio.
-Beginning March 10, 2008, Ladd allowed his show to be streamed on KLOS's web site.
+Later, Ladd used his MySpace and Facebook pages to interact with his listeners, whom he referred to as "The Tribe."
+He often took requests in the comments section and used the site as a source to promote free form radio.
+Beginning March 10, 2008, Ladd's show was streamed on KLOS's web site.

 On October 26, 2011, Ladd was among various staffers fired from KLOS following the acquisition of station owner Citadel Broadcasting by Cumulus Media.

 On November 5, 2011, Ladd gave a three-hour farewell broadcast on AM station KFI in Los Angeles.

 Sirius XM

-On December 2, 2011, Sirius XM Radio announced that Jim Ladd would host a live, daily free-form music show on Deep Tracks, channel 27 beginning in January 2012.
+On December 2, 2011, Sirius XM Radio announced that Jim Ladd would host a live, daily free-form music show on Deep Tracks, channel 27 (now 308).
+This show ran from January 2012 to December 2023.

 Hollywood Walk of Fame

-On May 6, 2005, Ladd received a star on the Hollywood Walk of Fame in recognition for the first 38 years of his groundbreaking radio career at 7018 Hollywood Boulevard.
+On May 6, 2005, Ladd received a star on the Hollywood Walk of Fame in recognition of the first 38 years of his groundbreaking radio career at 7018 Hollywood Boulevard.
 Friend Jackson Browne made a speech.

-Personal life
+Personal life and death

-Ladd is married to writer, poet and musician Helene Hodge-Ladd.
+Ladd was married to writer, poet and musician Helene Hodge.
+He died of a heart attack on December 17, 2023, at the age of 75.